GuidesCustomer research

 Step 7: Analyze your data

 After you’ve collected the data, the analysis begins.
-If you used quantitative research for your customer research plan, you'll likely need to use some sort of data analysis software to process and examine the results.
+If you used for your customer research plan, you'll likely need to use some sort of to process and examine the results.
 Allow plenty of time to complete this step since you'll want to ensure the information is correct.

 Always check for duplicates or skewed information.
 Even one error in your research can cast doubt over the entire report.
 Additionally, ensure that you’re protecting your customers' information and following any relevant compliance rules.